Jonvic Remulla

-Juanito Victor "Jonvic" Catibayan Remulla Jr. ([ˈdʒɔnbɪk rɛˈmuljɐ]; born October 23, 1967) is a Filipino politician serving as the governor of Cavite since 2019, previously holding the position from 2010 to 2016.
-He also previously served as the vice governor and as a member of the Cavite Provincial Board.
+Juanito Victor "Jonvic" Catibayan Remulla Jr. ([ˈdʒɔnbɪk rɛˈmuljɐ]; born October 23, 1967) is a Filipino politician who has served as the 42nd secretary of the interior and local government since 2024.
+He previously served as the 31st governor of Cavite from 2019 to 2024 and from 2010 to 2016, and had previously served as vice governor and as a member of the Cavite Provincial Board.
 He is a son of former governor Juanito Remulla Sr. and sibling of fellow politicians Gilbert and Jesus Crispin Remulla.

 Remulla entered politics in 1995, when he won as board member of the second district of Cavite.
 Three years later, in 1998, he was elected as vice governor, a post he held for three terms and in 2010, he became governor.
 He became a governor again when he defeated former governor Ayong Maliksi in the 2019 elections.

 Early life and education

-Remulla was born on October 23, 1967, to a political dynasty in the Remulla family, headed by Juanito "Johnny" Remulla, a long-time Cavite governor, and Ditas Catibayan.
-He took up his secondary education at the Ateneo de Manila University.
-In college, he studied at the University of the Philippines Diliman, where he became a member of the Upsilon Sigma Phi fraternity.
-He graduated with a degree in Philosophy.
+Remulla was born on October 23, 1967, to Juanito "Johnny" Remulla, who was then a member of the Cavite Provincial Board and later governor, and Ditas Catibayan.
+He is a member of the Remulla family, a known political dynasty in Cavite led by his father, who was later elected Cavite governor in 1979.
+He took up his elementary education at De La Salle University before the school moved to Greenhills, then took secondary education at Ateneo de Manila University.
+In college, he studied at the University of the Philippines Diliman, where he became a member of the Upsilon Sigma Phi fraternity in direct imitation of his father.
+He graduated with a degree in philosophy.

-Political career

-Board Member and Vice Governor (1995–2007)
+Board member and Vice Governor (1995–2007)

-In 1995, Remulla ran for board member of Cavite from the 2nd district and won.
-He ran for vice-governor in 1998 and was elected.
+In 1995, Remulla ran for board member of Cavite in the second district and won.
+He ran for vice governor in 1998 and was elected.
 Three years later, in 2001, he sought reelection with 2nd District Representative Ayong Maliksi, a protégé of his family, as his running mate and their tandem won.
 The two would win again in the 2004 elections.